 If necessary, set up a meeting with the school counselor to discuss the bullying.
 They can be your child’s advocate until the situation has been defused.

-If all other attempts to solve the bullying issue have failed, it may be appropriate to seek legal counsel.
+If all other attempts have failed, it may be appropriate to seek legal counsel.

-For instance, if you feel that your child’s school may not be doing enough or isn’t responding to your requests for help, a lawyer might be able to step in.
+Let’s say you feel that your child’s school is not doing enough to stop the bullying or isn’t responding to your requests for help, a lawyer might be able to step in.

-In some cases, you might simply need a lawyer to help you understand your state’s anti-bullying laws and what your child’s school needs to do in compliance with those laws.
+In some cases, you might need a lawyer to help you understand your state’s anti-bullying laws and what your child’s school needs to do to be in compliance with those laws.

 Hopefully, your child will never face a bullying situation serious enough that you need to seek the aid of a lawyer.
 But it’s important to be prepared for anything.